sftcd/etm/etm.md

 # Acknowledgements

 We'll happily ack anyone who's interested enough to read and comment on this.
+With no implication that they agree with some or all of the above, thanks to Christian Huitema and Daniel Kahn Gillmor for comments on an earlier version of the text.